Skip to main content

 What Are Banns of Marriage and Are They Different to Giving Notice?

 The Church of England and Church of Wales are allowed to register a marriage at the same time as performing the religious ceremony.
-For this reason, you do not need to give notice of the marriage at a register office in these two churches unless you or your partner are a non-EE national.
-Then you will need to give 28 days notice at the Register Office.
+For this reason, you do not need to give notice of the marriage at a register office in these two churches unless you or your partner are a non-British or EU citizen or you're typically not a member of that church.
+Then you will need to give notice at the Register Office.

 Instead, Banns of Marriage are read out in the Church of England and Church of Wales.
 Banns are an ancient legal tradition and today are an announcement in your parish church of your forthcoming marriage and a chance for anyone to put forward a reason why the marriage may not lawfully happen.